 So, your cheap term insurance premium is about to go up 10x at your renewal.
-Now what?

 Term life insurance policies ideally last as long as principal financial obligations, such as a mortgage or the costs of raising children.
 But sometimes things don’t work out that way.